PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 18:24:53
+Last updated: 2024-04-13 18:25:28
-Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
-So you force yourself not to want it. - Ted Mosby
+Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker